armory/docs/content/en/cd-as-a-service/tutorials/external-automation/webhook-github.md

 ## Deploy your updated process

-The deployment process call the `basicPing` webhook workflows when deploying to the `prod-eu` target.
-Deployment to `prod-us` requires manual approval but deployment to `prod-eu` is based on the result of the `basicPing` webhook.
+The deployment process calls the `basicPing` webhook workflow when deploying to the `staging` target.
+The webhook must be successful for deployment to continue to the prod targets.

 Navigate to your `docs-cdaas-sample` directory.
 Make sure you have logged in using the CLI (`armory login`).